 This piece is based on the sequence of digit sums to base 2 of the integers from 0 to 2n-1 with n from 0 to 9.
 This leads to the ten equal-length sections of the composition separated by general pauses.
 In each section, the previous section is repeated.
 In addition, the notes for the new section n are added.
 The length of the notes added is smaller by a factor of two each time, so that the total length remains the same despite the doubling of the number of notes.
 The digit sum determines the pitch as an index in an ascending sequence, which is constructed in such a way that the intervals of two successive notes decrease by a semitone each time.
 The initial tone, which therefore belongs to the digit sum 0, is one semitone lower for n than for n-1.
 This guarantees that there are no common tones of the series for different n.
 In the diagram above, different colors are assigned to the different n: Red for n=0, Orange for n=1, etc.

-Empty room, low singing voice and loudspeaker, 6 minutes
+for an empty room, low singing voice and loudspeaker, 6 minutes

 This work is a variation of the famous I Am Sitting in a Room by Alvin Lucier.
 I was sitting on a chair in an almost cubic room (3.3m x 3.3m x 2.6m) with smooth walls, floor and ceiling and two large windows on one side.
 There wasn't much in the room to muffle the sound.
 I sat on the opposite side of the windows with my computer on my lap.
 There was a Bluetooth speaker on the window sill.
 I sang "I am singing in a room" with lots of glissandi to sample many resonant frequencies of the room.
 I recorded my singing with my computer's built-in microphone.
 I saved the recording and played it through the speaker.
 At the same time, I made the second recording.
 I repeated this several times.
 In the end, I had 13 recordings.
 Each was 27-28 seconds long.
 Finally, I stitched them together and saved the audio signal in reverse time order.

-This very simple algorithmic piece is based on the sequence of digit sums to base 3 of the integers from 0 (Graphical representation).
+).
 This sequence determines the pitch of all three voices.
 The duration of each note is fixed: 1/4 for the lowest voice, 1/8 for the middle, and 1/16 for the highest.
 Together with a relatively fast tempo, this is responsible for the "frantic" feeling.
 This is further enhanced by the rising tendency of the melodic lines.
 When the pitch is higher than Eb in the bass voice, note durations are augmented in all voices.
 Doubled at E, quadrupled at F, etc. This logic has the effect of interrupting the rush.
 The interruptions become more frequent and longer toward the end of the piece.
 The piece calms down by the end due to the slowing down by a factor of 16.

 Studio recording from May 19, 2023 with Geir Davidsen (euphonium) and Friederike Bischoff (piano)